jaammees/racer/README.md

 For the turbo sound I wanted a square wave with noise added on top.
 However, I didn't want a square wave with 50% duty cycle.
 The OscillatorNode doesn't seem to have parameter to control the duty cycle of square waves.
 I saw some people had combined different wave types to make square waves with different duty cycles, but this seemed to complicated, so the game generates a square wave into a buffer which is then also played by the ScriptProcessorNode.

-The Turbo Sound Before Noise is Added:
+The Turbo Sound Before Noise is Added, skinny squares:

 ![The Turbo Sound Before Noise Added](https://raw.githubusercontent.com/jaammees/racer/master/media/turbosound.png)

 ## Opponent AI
-Generally, the higher the position of the car in race, the faster its speed will be, this reduces the amount of overtaking opponent cars do and so simplifies the code.
+Generally, the higher the position of the car in race, the faster its speed will be.
+This reduces the amount of overtaking opponent cars need to do and so simplifies the code.
 Opponent cars will first look ahead to find the closest car within a certain distance.
 If they find a car, they will try to shift to a side where there is enough room to pass.
 If no cars are found, some opponents will look for turns ahead and try to move to the inside lane.
 Originally, all cars tried to move to the inside lane, but this lead to all the cars in the same lane in both curves and straights, making overtaking boring.

+## Some things that went wrong

 Race Four, the race no one will likely see:

 ![race four](https://raw.githubusercontent.com/jaammees/racer/master/media/race4.gif)

+Last year for the js13kgames competition I spent most of the month trying to think of an idea and then only a few days making it.
+A comment on the entry was that the game was fun, but the graphics were quite simplistic.
+So this year I went with my first idea and spent the whole month making it, but most of the month was spent on graphics and the engine.
+So again, not much playtesting happened and the game seems to difficult as a result.